-Is a notary public required to have a seal?
+Is a notary required to have a seal?

 Yes.
 In order to authenticate the official acts of the notary, each notary must provide a seal.
-The impression or stamp of this seal must provide the name, office, and state where the notary was appointed.
-The name provided on the notary seal must match the name that you provide on the notary application.
-Notary seals may be purchased from office supply stores.
+The impression or stamp of this seal must provide the name, office, and the state where the notary was appointed.
+Notary seal may be purchased from office supply stores.